shaps80/Stack/README.md

 Stack provides block chaining to allow you to better construct your queries, as well as a transaction block to allow you to better batch a series of requests, improving performance.

 Stack also provides cleaner implementations for specifying sort descriptors and predicates.

+## Goal

+Stack aims to provide a clean and safe abstraction from Core Data that gives your the flexibility and power of CoreData without all the context/thread-safety concerns.
+This is achieved by having complete thread and transaction based context management built right in.

+You wouldn't manage the storage and usage of a CATransaction would you?
+So why do we still have to think about NSManagedObjectContext?

+This is an idea or concept for how I wish CoreData worked out of the box.
+I'm really keen to get thoughts, suggestions and ideas so please generate a PR or post any issues if you want to contribute ;)

+## Features

+* Extremely lightweight -- yet powerful -- CoreData stack -- just 3 classes!!!
+* Full NSManagedObjectContext management -- you don't have to think about it and should never hold a reference to one
+* Clean block based API
+* Chain based API allowing you to chain multiple commands together
+* Transaction blocks -- supporting nesting, siblings and reentrancy

 ## Safer